 Kruskal's Algorithm Applications

-Kruskal's algorithm is a popular algorithm used in computer science for finding the minimum spanning tree in a graph.
+Kruskal's algorithm is popular in computer science for finding the minimum spanning tree in a graph.
 A greedy algorithm selects the cheapest edge that does not form a cycle in the graph.
 The following are some of the applications of Kruskal's algorithm:

 • Network Design: Kruskal's algorithm can be used to design networks with the least cost.
 It can be used to find the least expensive network connections that can connect all the nodes in the network.